alex-bn/Typescript---main/notes.md

 > Flexible - arrays can still contain multiple different types

 # Where to use typed arrays? --> Any time we need to represent a collection of with some arbitrary sort order

+# Tuples -> Array-like structure where each element represents some property of a record
+Object representing a 'drink': color       -> brown carbonated  -> true sugar       -> 40

+[brown, true, 40] -> we'e lost the labels in this case
+                  -> the ordering part is critical